-We have developed a tool, written in Java, which infers various types of attack paths on application assets by using Prolog-based reasoning [30, 31].
-We have used the metamodel to instantiate a KB with various types of attack steps that include dynamic and static tampering attacks as well as network attacks, such as sniffing and spoofing the client-server communications.
+We have developed a tool, written in Java, which infers various types of attack paths on application assets by using Prolog-based reasoning (Basile et al., 2015; Regano et al., 2016).
+We have used the meta-model to instantiate a KB with various types of attack steps that include dynamic and static tampering attacks as well as network attacks, such as sniffing and spoofing the client-server communications.